All of the Six Flags Locations in the US: Ranked

 3. Six Flags Over Georgia - Austell, Georgia

-Six Flags Over Georgia is a 290-acre park, that is a true classic as it was the second Six Flags park to open in 1967.
+Six Flags Over Georgia is a 290-acre classic park, being the second Six Flags park to open almost 60 years ago, in 1967.

 It also features a total of 14 adventurous rides including 11 roller coasters, 3 water rides, and unlimited fun.